ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 (for each team)

 Any university is eligible to submit solutions to nuclear engineering design problems, but participants must have a university affiliation and a faculty member as an advisor.
 Each university must review solutions by its students and select the best from each category (Graduate and Undergraduate) for submission.
-Four finalist teams will be selected for presentation at the ANS Winter Meeting.
+Four finalist teams will be selected for presentation at the ANS Winter Conference.
 Graduate and undergraduate teams will be evaluated in the same competition.
 A maximum of two Graduate Finalist teams will be selected.

 The names of the finalists and their schools are announced prior to the ANS Winter Conference.

 Certificates are presented to each finalist in the undergraduate and graduate categories.
 Travel assistance (up to $1,000 per school) is provided to students to attend the ANS Winter Conference for the competition.
+Students presenting at the conference must be ANS members and must register for the meeting (Student rate provided).
+Students are encouraged to sign up for the Student Program which provides complementary registration.

 The Education, Training, and Workforce Development Division established this competition in 1975 to promote excellence in the design aspect of nuclear engineering education at universities.
 A key feature of the program is industry participation in the judging of the annual design problem.